ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/source-code-dependencies/package-references.md

 graalvmCompatible = true
 ```

-If the package uses only GraalVM compatible Java dependencies, The package is indicated as GraalVM compatible.
+If all the Java dependencies used in the package are marked as GraalVM compatible, the package is considered GraalVM compatible.

 ### Tools